StunxFS/stuge/README.md

 want to modify:

-* `assets/`: The assets used by the project are housed in this folder, such as language files, maps, scripts, graphics, sprites, etc. These are embedded in the binary.
+* `assets/`: The assets used by the project are housed in this folder, such as language files, maps, scripts, graphics, etc.
+    These are embedded in the binary.

+* `bin/`: The compiled binary will appear in this folder.

 * `src/`: The engine code, the heart of Stuge.

+* `thirdparty/`: Third-party libraries that are useful for development.

 * `tools/`: Useful scripts that can be used to make development easier.

-## Using Stuge for my own game

-Simply modify the assets, and the engine code if necessary, to create your own game.

 ## Dependencies